 See the 2007 parade (Windows Media Format)

-- Yarra Valley Vietnam Veterans Day - Sunday, 19 August 2012 more about Vietnam Veterans Day
+- Yarra Valley Vietnam Veterans Commemoration - Sunday, 14 August 2016 more about our Vietnam Veterans Day Service

 (Poppy Day sales on three consecutive Thursdays prior to Remembrance Day)